 Tarragona: A Roman Holiday in España

 Spanish culture delivers an authentic experience that captivates travel lovers from across the globe.
-In the present day, there are many distinctive regions that cohesively weave the fabric that is the identity of Spain.
-Historically there have been numerous global influences on Spanish culture as well.
-From the northern Basque Country down to Andalusia you will find a rich tapestry of global heritage including Moorish, Visigothic, Catalan & Mediterranean influences just to name a few.
-One of the most influential civilizations to have left its mark on this enchanting country is the Roman Empire.
-The Romans began their conquest of the Iberian Peninsula in 206 BCE which included present day Spain & Portugal.
-Roman reign in this region, known as Hispania, lasted over 500 years.
-Today, you can find traces of the Roman Empire scattered throughout the country that are remarkably well preserved.
-One of the best exhibitions of Roman architecture is found in the beautiful city of Tarragona.
+Many distinctive regions cohesively weave the fabric that is the identity of Spain.
+Historically, there have been numerous global influences on Spanish culture as well.
+From the northern Basque Country down to Andalusia, you will find a rich tapestry of global heritage, including Moorish, Visigothic, Catalan & Mediterranean influences, just to name a few.

 The Ferreres Aqueduct